alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --i-data path/to/results/directory/feature-rep-seqs.qza \
   --o-visualization path/to/results/directory/feature-rep-seqs.qzv
 ```
 Now upload this .qzv file onto the Qiime2 Viewer and record sequence count (features), and sequence length statistics.
-<br>Here, you can also download a .fasta file containing the sequence associated with each feature detected if desired, but this is also exported later on.
+Here, you can also download a .fasta file containing the sequence associated with each feature detected if desired, but this is also exported later on.
 <br><br>Convert denoising statistics Qiime2 artifact (denoising-stats.qza) into visualization file (denoising-stats.qzv)
 ```
 qiime metadata tabulate \
   --m-input-file path/to/results/directory/denoising-stats.qza \
   --o-visualization path/to/results/directory/denoising-stats.qzv
 ```
 This table summarizes the sequencing reads for each sample that were able to pass the cleaning steps performed in DADA2.
-<br>Record how many samples were able to retain an acceptable amount (atleast 25%) of their reads.
-Additionally, you can download the entire table for referencing later.
+Record how many samples were able to retain an acceptable amount (atleast 25%) of their reads.
+Additionally, you can download the entire table for referencing later.<br>
 <br><ins>Test 2: Trim sequences based on read quality</ins>
 Based on the quality plots produced in STEP 3 (post primer trimming paired-end sequences) set truncation length based on where the quality score begins to abrubtly drop below 20.
 ```